by Fêlix Pérez

 Criticism of Rauner’s leadership crosses party lines.
 Rauner was dubbed the “worst Republican governor in America” by a leading conservative magazine.

-A longtime critic of public schools, Rauner, before becoming governor, told other wealthy activists in a 2011 email that half of Chicago teachers “are virtually illiterate” and that half the principals are “incompetent.”
+A longtime critic of public schools, Rauner, before becoming governor, told other wealthy activists that half of Chicago teachers “are virtually illiterate” and that half the principals are “incompetent.”

 Pritzker’s views on education funding was one of the reasons he was recommended in the Democratic primary for governor by the 135,000-member IEA this month.
 “It was Pritzker’s strong commitment to funding K-12 education, his promise to invest in higher education, his pledge to protect collective bargaining rights and his willingness to enact a progressive income tax that matched our goals for public education in Illinois,” said educator and IEA President Griffin.